Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The stochastic convolution

+however, all results in this section can be easily extended to the case $m\neq 0$ with suitable assumptions on $m$.

-and $\nu$ is the Lévy measure associated with $\{L(t)\}_{t\geq 0}$.
-The notion of cylindrical Lévy processes is more delicate than that of cylindrical Wiener processes.
-We refer to \cite{App-Rie2009, Jak-Rie2017} for an overview about cylindrical Lévy processes.
+1mm We mention that the notion of cylindrical Lévy processes is more delicate than that of cylindrical Wiener processes.
+We refer to \cite{App-Rie2009, Jak-Rie2017} for the general study of cylindrical Lévy processes (see also \cite{Brz-Zab2010, Pri-Zab2011, Brz-Gol-Imk-Pes-Pri-Zab2010,Pes-Zab2013} and the references therein).